Shin-glitch/engineering-chatbot/README.md

 - 🔁 Supports prompt chaining using last 3 user-bot interactions
 - 🧠 Adds a TL;DR summary when responses are too long
 - 📝 Saves interaction history to a local `history.json` file
-- 🧹 Clear chat history anytime with a button click
+- 🧹 Clear chat history anytime with a button click and has a clean UI with darkmode toggle

 ---